zima567/vk-api/README.md

 ```bash
 $ ./vendor/bin/phpmig migrate
 ```
 By now everything should be working properly.
-The frontend to interact with the API  will served on:
+To interact with the API, a simple frontend  will be served on:
 `localhost:80/frontend`

-Please make sure port 80 is available on your localhost.
-In case you need to change ports of mysql, nginx  you can edit the docker-compose.yaml file.
+Please make sure port 80, port 3307, port 443 are free on your localhost.
+In case you need to change ports of containers you can edit the docker-compose.yaml file.

 ## Tools used in development
 > ```